National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Bucovina Cuisine

 Bucovina cuisine is one of the most rich and appreciated in Romania.
-Don't miss: Bucovina pies (with sweet cheese, apples, cabbage — baked in clay ovens), stuffed cabbage rolls (the best in the country, locals say, served with sour cream and polenta), Radauti soup (chicken soup with sour cream and garlic), balmos, and fresh farm-raised trout.
-Desserts — papanasi with sour cream and blueberry jam, Bucovina cozonac with walnuts and cocoa, alivenci — are irresistible.
+Don't miss: Bucovina pies (with sweet cheese, apples, cabbage — baked in clay ovens), cabbage rolls in pickled cabbage leaves (the best in the country, locals say, served with sour cream and polenta), Radauti soup (chicken soup with sour cream and garlic), balmos, and fresh farm-raised trout.
+The sweets — papanasi with sour cream and blueberry jam, Bucovina cozonac with walnuts and cocoa, alivenci — are irresistible.
 Plum brandy and blueberry liqueur complete a traditional meal.

 Bucovina Traditions and Customs

-In winter, Bucovina becomes the stage for the most spectacular New Year customs in Romania: The Bear, The Goat, carols, and masked parades in Vama, Comanesti, and other villages attract tens of thousands of spectators.
+In winter, Bucovina becomes the stage for the most spectacular New Year customs in Romania: Bear, Goat, carols, and masked parades in Vama, Comanesti, and other villages attract tens of thousands of spectators.
 The largest event is the Vama Festival (December 30–31).
-Bucovina crafts — decorated eggs (a world-renowned Easter tradition, with complex geometric motifs made with beeswax and natural dyes), weaving, pottery, and woodwork — are carefully preserved from generation to generation.
+Bucovina crafts — decorated eggs (a world-famous Easter tradition, with complex geometric patterns made with beeswax and natural dyes), weaving, pottery, and woodworking — are carefully preserved from generation to generation.

 The Best Time to Visit Bucovina